 The Company provides Named Executive Officers with perquisites and other personal benefits that the Committee and the Company believe are reasonable and consistent with the Company's guiding compensation principles.
 These benefits enable the Company to attract and retain superior employees for key positions.
 During 2009, these benefits included the use of Company-owned automobiles, life and disability insurance, and for certain Named Executive Officers, club memberships.
 Each Named Executive Officer has a term life insurance policy equal to two times his base salary, up to a maximum of \$500,000, with the benefit payable to a beneficiary selected by the Named Executive Officer.
 The Company pays the premiums on each policy.
-The Company also maintains split-dollar bank owned life insuran ce for the benefit of the Company and the Chief Executive Officer.
+The Company also maintains split-dollar bank owned li fe insurance for the benefit of the Company and the Chief Executive Officer.
 Each Named Executive Officer also has the use of a Company-owned automobile.
 Any personal mileage incurred by the executive is taxed as additional compensation in accordance with IRS regulations.
 The Committee periodically reviews the levels of perquisites and other personal benefits provided to Named Executive Officers.
 The dollar amount of these benefits is reflected in column (h) in the Summary Compensation Table on page 25.
-The aggregate amounts of perquisites and other personal benefits paid to Messrs.
-Chewens and Raven were determined to be less than the established reporting thresholds for detailed disclosure.
+The aggregate amounts of perquisites and other personal benefits provided for detailed disclosure.